cambriannetwork/monetized-mcp-agent-example/cambrian-agent/README.md

 An autonomous trading research agent that makes REAL purchases from the Cambrian API using the monetized MCP (Model Context Protocol) server.
 This agent analyzes Solana market conditions and develops trading strategies using real blockchain data.

+## 🎯 What This Is

+This is a **production-ready example** of how to:
+- Use Claude's MCP (Model Context Protocol) with monetized APIs
+- Build an autonomous agent that makes real blockchain transactions
+- Integrate with the Cambrian API for Solana market data
+- Create persistent, self-improving AI systems

+**Key Point**: This uses the `claude-code-sdk` Python package, NOT Claude Desktop app.

 ## 📚 Documentation

 - **[Installation Guide](docs/SETUP.md)** - Complete setup instructions